 Mentone - Valley Head is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Mentone - Valley Head is nearly on par with the US average for all cities of 21.84%: 19.11% of adults 25 and older in Mentone - Valley Head have a bachelor's degree or advanced degree.
+The percentage of adults in Mentone - Valley Head who are college-educated is close to the national average for all communities of 21.84%: 19.11% of the adults in Mentone - Valley Head have a bachelor's degree or advanced degree.

 The per capita income in Mentone - Valley Head in 2022 was $26,224, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
 This equates to an annual income of $104,896 for a family of four.
 However, Mentone - Valley Head contains both very wealthy and poor people as well.